nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-User leaves out parameters.
+User leaves out at least one of employee id, old leave date, or new leave date.
   * 1a1.
 HouR shows an error message.

   Use case returns back to step 1.